Scenes Of Tearful, Flu-Stricken and Underfed Migrant Kids Emerge In New Accounts

 It is the latest chapter in a scandal over the detention of migrant children that has already sparked national outrage.

-On Wednesday, lawyers supported their legal filing by providing the court with dozens of descriptions of interactions attorneys have had with migrant children in Border Patrol sites, including sworn statements about conversations with minors at the Clint station.
+On Wednesday, lawyers supported their legal filing by providing the court with scores of descriptions of interactions attorneys have had with migrant children in Border Patrol sites, including sworn statements about conversations with minors at the Clint station.

 "Toothbrushes are not provided.
 Few are allowed to shower," one attorney wrote.
 "Toilets are extremely dirty and sinks contained within lack of running water, soap or towels."